-BioCampus Montpellier is the service unit of the RABELAIS BioHealth Cluster (Pôle Biologie-Santé).
-This unit is jointly funded and managed by CNRS (UMS 3426), INSERM (US 09), and Montpellier University.
+BioCampus Montpellier is the service unit dedicated to Life Sciences.
+It belongs to both BioHealth & Agriculture-Environment-Biodiversity.
+This unit is jointly funded and managed by CNRS (UAR 3426), INSERM (US 09), and Montpellier University.
 BioCampus Montpellier is the successor of the first common structure created in 1998 by the Life Science research units of the Montpellier area with the objective of structuring and pooling all available cutting-edge technological tools.
 Currently, BioCampus Montpellier manages the main technological platforms dedicated to Life Science research in the Mediterranean part of the French Occitanie region.
 Beside the BioHealth domain, BioCampus Montpellier is open to the entire scientific community, particularly to biotechnology companies, pharmaceutical research, agricultural sciences and ecology, and environmental sciences.

 BioCampus Montpellier missions

 BioCampus Montpellier technological facilities are housed at the main research centres for BioHealth/Agronomy/Environment and R&D of the Montpellier area, within a 4 kilometre radius in the north part of Montpellier.

 A Charter defines the relations between BioCampus Montpellier and its platforms.

 Funding and labelling/certifications:

 BioCampus Montpellier and the associated facilities are strongly supported by their supervising institutions (CNRS, INSERM, and University of Montpellier), the Occitanie region, and Europe.